 Consider factors like the rate of pay, the cost of living, the local language (and if you’re willing to learn it and live amidst it), the degree of comfort, and the proximity to super-awesome cultural adventures.

-Here are some commonly asked questions regarding choosing a destination:
+Here are some commonly asked questions regarding teaching abroad programs and choosing a destination:

 Where can I earn the most money teaching English abroad?
 The best paying (and consequently most popular) countries to teach abroad in are concentrated in East Asia and the Middle East.
 Countries like Saudi Arabia, South Korea, the UAE, Japan, China, Vietnam, Taiwan, and Jordan offer the most well paying English teaching jobs abroad.